-Article History:Received:August 08, 2022Revised:December 27, 2022 Accepted: December 27, 2022 Available Online: December 31, 2022 these two rewards also have the same effect on employees' Keywords: Financial Reward Psychological Reward Material Reward Turnover Intention data from 22 banks in Punjab through a questionnaire from a sample consisting of 336 banking sector employees and applied regression analysis.
-ANOVA test shows that employees having a salary above 41000 are more satisfied with their financial and material rewards, and this satisfaction with both rewards creates Funding: This research received no specific grant from any funding agency in the public, commercial, or not-for-profit sectors. positive behavior in employees, and this positive behavior will cause low turnover intention.
+Considering the prior research on the importance of financial reward satisfaction, the study highlighted the value of material and psychological rewards in this study.
+It is hypothesized that these two rewards also have the same effect on employees' Available Online: December 31, 2022 attitudes and behavior.
+For this purpose, the study collected data from 22 banks in Punjab through a questionnaire from a sample consisting of 336 banking sector employees and applied regression analysis.
+ANOVA test shows that employees having a salary above 41000 are more satisfied with their financial and material rewards, and this satisfaction with both rewards creates positive behavior in employees, and this positive behavior will cause low turnover intention.
 Moreover, the turnover intention is significantly higher in those respondents who have Bachelor and Master degrees as compared to Intermediate.
 It means more educated employees are more conscious about the reward system.
 So the manager should make reward policies according to the requirement of the employees.
-Managers can use the results of our study for taking decisions and also regarding employee welfare and human resource planning. © 2022 The Authors, Published by iris.
-This is an Open Access article distributed under the terms of the Creative Commons Attribution Nondistributed under the terms of the Creative Commons Attributi Commercial License
+Managers can use the results of our study for taking decisions and also regarding employee welfare and human resource planning.

+© 2022 The Authors, Published by iris.
+This is an Open Access article distributed under the terms of the Creative Commons Attribution Non-Commercial License